handball-referee/referee.app/src/data/en/Guidelines.md

 of players on the court.
 This is also valid in the event that a disqualified player enters the court.

-## New Guideline (Rule 16:9)

-If a player, after receiving a disqualification, is guilty of extremely unsportsmanlike conduct due to rule 8:10a, the player is punished with an additional disqualification with a written report, and the team is reduced by one player for 4 minutes.

 ## Spectators behaving in a way to endanger players (Rule 17:12)
 Rule 17:12 is also to be applied if spectators are behaving in a way to endanger players, for example by using a laser pointer or throwing different type of objects.
 In this case, the